Clemson-DPA/dpa-pipe/README.rst

 * Code review and cleanup
 * A million other things.
 Please ask!

-If you're thinking about, or are in the process of, building your own production pipeline and would just like to know more about this project, please contact `josh-t <https://github.com/josh-t>`_, `Clemson-DPA <https://github.com/Clemson-DPA>`_ or simply create a new issue.
+If you're thinking about, or are in the process of, building your own production pipeline and would just like to know more about this project, please contact `Clemson-DPA <https://github.com/Clemson-DPA>`_ or simply create a new issue.